 5.0 IMAGE FORMATION

-The goal is for the student to develop an understanding of how the factors that affect the x-ray beam affect the image formation, and to discuss the parameters that describes the quality of this image.
+Develop an understanding of how the factors that affect the x-ray beam affect image formation; be able to discuss the parameters that describe the quality of this image.

 6.0 RECORDING THE IMAGE